Grey alien: Diffusion into folklore

-In 1987, novelist Whitley Strieber published the book Communion, which, unlike his previous works, was categorized as non-fiction, and in which he describes a number of close encounters he alleges to have experienced with Greys and other extraterrestrial beings.
-The book became a New York Times bestseller, and New Line Cinema released a 1989 film adaption that starred Christopher Walken as Strieber.
+In 1987, novelist Whitley Strieber published the book Communion, which, unlike his previous works, was categorized as non-fiction, and described a number of close encounters he alleged to have experienced with Greys, as well as other unknown beings.
+The book became a New York Times bestseller, and New Line Cinema released a 1989 film adaptation that starred Christopher Walken as Strieber.
+Strieber has stated in his works that he was unsure whether the beings were truly extraterrestrial, instead opting to call them "visitors".

-In 1988, Christophe Dechavanne interviewed the French science-fiction writer and ufologist Jimmy Guieu on TF1's Ciel, mon mardi !.
+In 1988, Christophe Dechavanne interviewed the French science-fiction writer and ufologist Jimmy Guieu on TF1's Ciel, mon mardi!.
 Besides mentioning Majestic 12, Guieu described the existence of what he called "the little greys", which later on became better known in French under the name: les Petits-Gris.
 Guieu later wrote two docudramas, using as a plot the Grey aliens / Majestic-12 conspiracy theory as described by John Lear and Milton William Cooper: the series "E.B.E." (for "Extraterrestrial Biological Entity"): E.B.E.: Alerte rouge (first part) (1990) and E.B.E.: L'entité noire d'Andamooka (second part) (1991).

-Greys have since become the subject of many conspiracy theories.
+Greys have since become the subject of conspiracy theories.
 Many conspiracy theorists believe that Greys represent part of a government-led disinformation or plausible deniability campaign, or that they are a product of government mind-control experiments.
 During the 1990s, popular culture also began to increasingly link Greys to a number of military-industrial complex and New World Order conspiracy theories.

 In 1995, filmmaker Ray Santilli claimed to have obtained 22 reels of 16 mm film that depicted the autopsy of a "real" Grey supposedly recovered from the site of the 1947 incident in Roswell.
-In 2006, though, Santilli announced that the film was not original, but was instead a "reconstruction" created after the original film was found to have degraded.
+In 2006, however, Santilli announced that the film was not original, but was instead a "reconstruction" created after the original film was found to have degraded.
 He maintained that a real Grey had been found and autopsied on camera in 1947, and that the footage released to the public contained a percentage of that original footage.

 Analysis

 In close encounter claims and ufology

 Greys are often involved in alien abduction claims.
-Among reports of alien encounters, Greys make up about 50% in Australia, 73% in the United States, 48% in continental Europe, and around 12% in the United Kingdom.
-These reports include two distinct groups of Greys that differ in height.
+Among reports of alien encounters, Greys make up about 73% in the United States, 67% in Brazil, 48% in continental Europe, and around 12% in the United Kingdom.
+Reports of Greys in alleged abductions include descriptions of two distinct groups that differ in height.